-At August 24, 2000, TI Tucson had approximately \$275 million of senior indebtedness outstanding, and TI Tucson together with its subsidiaries had \$50 million of other debt and liabilities outstanding.
+At December 20, 2000, TI Tucson had no senior indebtedness outstanding, and TI Tucson's subsidiaries had approximately \$12 million of other debt and liabilities outstanding.
 Neither TI Tucson nor its subsidiaries are prohibited from incurring debt, including senior indebtedness, under the indenture.
 TI Tucson may from time to time incur additional debt, including senior indebtedness.
 TI Tucson's subsidiaries may also from time to time incur other additional debt and liabilities.